-Boeung Preak Lapouv is surrounded by two communes (Chey Chouk and Kampong Krasang) of Borey Chular district and four communes (Romenh, Prey Klar, Chhouk, and Prey Yuthkar) of Kok Andeth district.
-In total there are 4,689 households living in these six communes (all are Cambodian and there is no indigenous group).
-Most of these local people previously had land within the reserve and they still depend on its natural resources for fishing, collection of lotus, water lily, morning glory, fire wood and grass for cattle.
+Boeung Preak Lapouv is surrounded by two communes (Chey Chouk and Kampong Krasang) of Borey Chular district and four communes (Romenh, Prey Klar, Chhouk, and Prey Yuthkar) of Koh Andeth district.
+In total there are 4,689 households living in these six communes (all are Cambodian and there are no indigenous people present).
+Most of these local people previously had land within the reserve and they still depend on its natural resources for fishing, collection of lotus, water lily, morning glory, fire wood and fodder for cattle.
 In the past, people living in Borey Chulsar and Koh Andeth districts cultivated deepwater rice which provided good yields to support their families.
 However, in the last 5-8 years floods have destroyed their crops as a result of a dam constructed in Vietnam along the border to prevent flood waters from entering the country.
-This has caused an impact on the local communities in the area (Seng, 2005) and currently local people can only grow dry season rice, once a year with a low yield.
-A recent study conducted by a student from the Royal University of Agriculture, showed that most local households still don't have formal land tenure yet except Chey Chok Commune.
-BPL is not a suitable site for cattle rising due to this area being flooded six months of the year.
+This has impacted negatively on the local communities in the area (Seng, 2005) and currently local people are only able to grow dry season rice, once a year with a low yield.
+A recent study conducted by the Royal University of Phnom Penh, showed that most local households still don't have formal land tenure yet except Chey Chok Commune.
+BPL is not a suitable site for cattle raising due to this area being flooded six months of the year.
 Most (80%) residents live in poor conditions (Seng, 2003), and income from cultivation is insufficient to meet their needs.
-Local people (mainly men) have to go fishing and rat-catching in the reserve at night for both commercial and for household consumption whilst women have to collect grassland products.
+Local people (mainly men) have to go fishing and rat-catching in the reserve at night for both commercial and for household consumption whilst women collect grassland products.

-Both sites suffer acute human pressure that threatens the cranes and other biodiversity, primarily exploitation of wildlife, agricultural encroachment, agro-chemicals pollution, inappropriate fishing methods, hydrological changes and consequent vegetation changes, use of fire, and invasive alien plants.
+As a result of the subsistence and small market economy, both sites suffer impacts related to human pressure that threatens the cranes and other biodiversity, primarily exploitation of wildlife, agricultural encroachment, agro-chemicals pollution, inappropriate fishing methods, hydrological changes (and consequent vegetation changes), use of fire, and invasive alien plants.